mobilemind/pastelets/README.md

 ## Repository Notes

-The `/build` directory has the final, optimized HTML/JavaScript and their shared HTML5 manifest file.
+The `/web` directory has the final, optimized HTML/JavaScript and their shared HTML5 manifest file.
+With the exception of `web/desktop/index.html` all of the HTML files are `gzip` compressed.

 ## Deployment Notes